aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Execution/Execution_-_Warning_Truncate_T.rst

      - In a developer system same as Warning_handle, in a deployment system same as Off

 **Note**

-*	With the option Maximal Number of Warnings Reported you can set the maximal number of warnings that are shown in errors/warnings and message window.
+*	With the option **Maximal Number of Warnings Reported** you can set the maximal number of warnings that are shown in errors/warnings and message window.
 *	You can use the empty command on database that do not support truncating tables.
 The empty is slower, but the effect is the same.
-When this option is set to Off or Warning, AIMMS will use the empty statement automatically when the database does not support truncating tables.
+When this option is set to 'Off' or 'Warning', AIMMS will use the empty statement automatically when the database does not support truncating tables.

 **Learn more about**